SwetaBee/berkeley_Data_Engg_project1/README.md

 > --LIMIT 10;'
 ```

-##### Question 4: Which station id's have highest duration of bike rides and compare them with the trip counts with lower duration of bike rides.
+##### Question 5: Which station id's have highest duration of bike rides and compare them with the trip counts with lower duration of bike rides?

  **Answer: When we sort by duration, we see that the highest duration bike rides occured from the station id's 35, 36, 24 and so on, while the lowest duration bike rides occured from station id's.
 Another observation is when we order them by trip_count, we noticed that the highest trip_count station id's (for example 70, 69, 62 and so on) corrspond with lower duration times.
 This also validate that the same most popular station from Question 1 are mostly short duration ones.
   Later in Part 3 (in Project_1.ipynb), I have shown a plot of duration vs trip_count, which shows that short duration trips have higher counts on trips and the counts decline as duration increases.
 Here, I will recommend that if there are any higher duration trips closer to the popular stations, then the nearby bikers can ride bikes from that station and use them for shorted commute.
 I have also provided a map to locate the station id's in my Project_1.ipynb.**